Eric Tan, MD, is an orthopaedic surgeon at Keck Medicine of USC who specializes in common and complex issues of the foot and ankle.

 He’s witnessed groundbreaking developments.

 “Technology continues to advance at a breakneck pace.
 What was once considered experimental or risky has, in some cases, become the standard of care.
 Even in my short time in medicine, I have seen our implants become more sophisticated and our incisions and approaches become less and less invasive.
-A large part of my desire to work at Keck Medicine of USC is the ability to be at the forefront of research and innovation to be able to provide the best care to our patients.”
+A large part of my desire to work at Keck Medicine is the ability to be at the forefront of research and innovation to be able to provide the best care to our patients.”

 The Trojan Family welcomed him with open arms.

 “Fight On!
 From the first time that you step foot into the hospital, there is a palpable spirit that becomes contagious.
 It’s with this pride that all of us seek to provide comprehensive care to our patients.
 I’m constantly amazed by the warmth and friendliness that all of our employees display.
 Everyone bleeds cardinal and gold.
 This is not just limited to the employees, but it resonates with our patients, as well.
 Unlike any hospital that I have previously been at, it’s commonplace to see patients with hats, shirts and jackets representing their USC pride.”

 He wants you to put your best foot forward.

 “At the USC Foot and Ankle Center, we are dedicated to the advanced treatment of common and complex foot and ankle problems.
 Our experts are not only trained in the most up-to-date surgical techniques, but they’re also actively performing research to propel innovation.
 More importantly, our goal is to develop unique, individualized treatment and rehabilitation plans for our patients.
 Each patient has a care team composed of physicians, surgeons, physiatrists, physical therapists and orthotists.
 All of them have different areas of expertise, but they share one common goal — to help our patients continue to put their best foot forward.”